Sargon the Great: History, Facts & Achievements

 Born out of wedlock to a priestess of Innana, Sargon of Akkad was abandoned by his mother only to be raised by the King of Kish’s gardener.
 He would then steadily make his way up the political structure before becoming the legendary conqueror that he is so famed for.

-Below World History Edu dive into the birth story, family, conquests and other major achievements of Sargon the Great, one of the greatest rulers of ancient Mesopotamia.
+Below World History Edu delves into the birth story, family, conquests and other major achievements of Sargon the Great, one of the greatest rulers of ancient Mesopotamia.

 Quick facts about Sargon of Akkad

 Children: Manishtushu, Rimush, Enheduanna, Ibarum, Abaish-Takal

 Most notable achievements: founder of the Akkadian Empire; foreign trade relations; defeated Lugalzagesi of Uruk; destroyed Ebla